-To see the final version go to gathering5-agenda.pdf.
+To see the tentative version go to gathering5-agenda.pdf.

-Auction: An Antarctic book and artifact auction will be held,—probably at the Saturday banquet—but it will depend on attendees and others bringing things to add to the sale.
-It was great fun last time in Scotland.
+Auction: An Antarctic book and artifact auction may be held—probably at the Thursday banquet if the logistics can be worked out—but it will depend on attendees and others bringing things to add to the sale.
+It was great fun in Scotland, Oslo and Dublin.
 Items may be donated by attendees with the proceeds going to support the costs of the SouthPole-sium.

 Some of those items that will be auctioned are shown here.

 Dress: The SouthPole-siums in the past have been informal dress-wise.
-Some may wish to dress up a bit for the Satuday evening banquet.
+Some may wish to dress up a bit for the Wednesday reception and the Thursday evening banquet.

 Presentation Files: Any attendee who plans to project anything on a screen (PowerPoint, Keynote, images, etc.) should, if possible, get the file(s) to Rob Stephenson prior to the gathering.
 This should minimize glitches.
 If you are bringing your own laptop be certain that you have the correct connectors and dongles.
 If you bring files on a CD, DVD, or thumbdrive, make certain that they can be accessed and shown on a Macintosh Air with the most up-to-date system.
 We will have a Windows laptop available as well.

-WiFi: We expect that the venue will have WiFi available.
+WiFi: We expect that the venues will have WiFi available.

 Website: A portion of the antarctic-circle website is devoted to the SouthPole-sium, the schedule, the names of the registrants, details on accommodation, etc. If you are reading this now, you're probably on the website.